Gambit0970/Hackerrank/README.md

 These were created from my Hackerrank account

-To use the main.py file to scrap hackerranks:
+To use the main.py file to scrape hackerranks:
   * download the code
   * run command line as follows: python main.py uuuuuuuu pppppppp where